IguanaBob/AdventOfCode2024/README.md

 I know, it's a bit of a mess and not the most optimized solutions.
 I am using this for learning/practice and I pretty much move on once I get the correct answer.
 Usually I won't spend much time cleaning up or optimizing after that.

-I used ChatGPT for adding summaries to each day code file, but I never used it for writing any of the solution code.
+I used ChatGPT for adding summaries to each day's code files, but I never used it for writing any of the solution code.
 I did, however, use it one day to analyze my solution and show an alternative solution for further learning only, and this was after I had already solved that day's puzzle.